anyscale/examples/03_deploy_llama_3_8b/README.md

 cd examples/03_deploy_llama_3_8b
 ```

 Deploy the service.
-Forward your Hugging Face token if you need authentication for gated models like Llama 3 (if not, you can ommit that environment variable).
+Forward your Hugging Face token if you need authentication for gated models like Llama 3 (if not, you can omit that environment variable).

 ```
 anyscale service deploy -f service.yaml --env HF_TOKEN=$HF_TOKEN